Suisse00/ComfyFactorio_UserGuides/MountainFortress/15 minutes guide.md

 Nested explosions will also increase the range of the explosion.

->[!WARNING]
+> [!WARNING]
->The explosion will damage buildings, except for rails.
+> The explosion will damage buildings but not rails, vehicules or players.

 ### Defences
 #### South of the train